 When can I expect to see results?

 The effect is not instant.
 It takes 8 to 10 weeks before you have a significant difference in the length, fullness and darkness of your eyelashes.
 In the clinical trial of Latisse, after 16 weeks of once daily use, patients saw 26% longer lashes, 106% fuller lashes and 18% darker lashes.
-If treatment is permanently discontinued, the eyelashes will return to their pre-treatment level.

 Before and After Latisse Photos